Scaarus/nativedb/path/AddNavmeshBlockingObject.md

 int ADD_NAVMESH_BLOCKING_OBJECT(Vector3 vSizeXYZ, float fHeading, bool Permanent, int iFlags);
 ```

+This command will assert if two objects are added at the same XYZ position, this is order to catch duplicates.

 ## iFlags Values:
 | Value | Name |
 | --- | --- |